Russell-Waterhouse/blog/content/post/wisdom.md

 "If you need perfect conditions to start it means your success is conditional.
 If you want unconditional success, then be willing to start in under any circumstance.
-That includes the one you’re in right now. "
+That includes the one you're in right now. "

 "Entrepreneurship is about acquiring skills, beliefs, and character traits.
 To advance, I find that we must determine which skills, beliefs, and character